What’s the historical and ground reality of women’s entry into Sabarimala? Author Lekshmy Rajeev shares her views.

 The community organisation of Nairs, the NSS and the Brahmin Thanthri family of Sabarimala might have feared that the entry of young women will later inspire lower castes to claim the right to perform priestly duties in the temple.
 The Pandalam royals also were apprehensive of losing their importance.
 All of these sections took to the streets.

-exposed video has revealed, the RSS and the BJP seem to have seen this as a golden opportunity to carve out a space for them in Kerala’s political landscape where they have failed miserably to advance, through aggressive protests and polarisation.
+As an exposed video has revealed, the RSS and the BJP seem to have seen this as a golden opportunity to carve out a space for them in Kerala’s political landscape where they have failed miserably to advance, through aggressive protests and polarisation.

 The intention could be to worsen the law-and-order situation to make central government intervention possible.
 The RSS took a U-turn on their position on the issue only with the hope of making some political gains.